kgnzt/tria-prima/README.md

 > What to display given the browser's location.

-Browser locations are mapped to a Pages which specify a component, properties mapped to the store, and some initial setup.
+Browser locations are mapped to a Pages which specify a component, a set of properties that are mapped to the store, and any initial setup.

 ```javascript
 export const Profile: ISchema.Page = {